LoPolyDragon/CleanYourMac/README.md

 A powerful, interactive macOS system cleanup utility that helps you safely clean cache and junk files from your system.

+## Updates

+Since I am a middle school student, I may not be able to update this project in a timely manner.
+Please understand.

 ## ✨ Features

 - 🎨 **Beautiful Interactive Interface** - Colorful terminal interface that's intuitive and user-friendly